TechSchool-Team/LunarKiller/README.md

 -------------

 - [Game manual](doc/Manual.md) for information on how to play
-- Coming soon: How to build the project (for now, we developers are using Eclipse)
+- Possibly, in the future: How to build the project (for now, we developers are using Eclipse)

 libGDX Info